panobi/metrics-sdk/README.md

 Roughly, it works as follows.

-1. Reads the enviroment variable and parses your key.
+1. Reads the environment variable and parses your key.
 2. Creates a client with the parsed key.
-3. Constructs a timeseries item for a hard coded metric ID
+3. Constructs a time series item for a hard-coded metric ID.
 4. Sends the item to Panobi.

-Once the item has been successfully sent, it should show up in the Timeline view of your Panobi workspace.
+Once the item has been successfully sent, it should show up in your timeline in Panobi.

 ### CSV